digiltd/oh-rtd-test/How-To-Implement-An-Action.md

 1. active the new plugin in !RunConfiguration 'Run Configurations->openHAB Designer (xxx)->Plugins->activate your plugin->Auto-start true'

 Another possibility is to copy an existing action and do a search&replace for the name.
+Don't forget to add it as dependency in ./distribution/pom.xml

 ## Action Configuration